 *: Animal and therapeutic application rights have been licensed.

-Intellectual Property & Development Status: Licensing opportunities available for agricultural use only.
+Intellectual Property & Development Status: Licensing opportunities available for AGRICULTURE use only.

 • Independent base editing platform